brk0v/trixter/README.md

 --terminate-probability-rate <0..1> # 0.0 = off (default)
 --corrupt-probability-rate <0..1>   # 0.0 = off (default)
 --connection-duration-ms <ms>       # 0 = unlimited (default)
+--random-seed <u64>                 # seed RNG for deterministic chaos (optional)
 ```

-> All of the above can be changed **per connection** at runtime via the REST API, except `--connection-duration-ms` which is a process‑wide default applied to new connections.
+> All of the above can be changed **per connection** at runtime via the REST API, except `--connection-duration-ms` which is a process-wide default applied to new connections.
+>
+> Omit `--random-seed` to draw entropy for every run; set it when you want bit-for-bit reproducibility.

 ---